ajarara/circe-actions/README.md

 Let's tackle some questions you might have.
 What's circe-actions-plistify?

 Circe-actions-plistify makes it easy to get what you want from the arguments passed to the function.
-Afaict, there are 5 passed to the function, and it's arduous to remember.
-So instead we access them by what we want out.
+There are 5 passed to the function, and it's arduous to remember the order every time.
+So instead we access them by what we want.
 Yes, it's an O(N) operation but do you want processor cycles or sanity?
-(If you're too far gone, check [event signatures](#Event-signatures) for what you want)
+(If you're staunch  about using the first example, check [event signatures](#Event-signatures) for what you want)

 Another question: Why is the property called :target, and not :channel?